Cover: C.T. McMillan

 Kiddo looked down at her knife.

 “Okay.
 So, I went through the list and brought it down to three.
 They fit our preferences, but only one is open to meeting in person.”

-As he spoke, Kiddo walked back to her seat, Takashi straightening himself out on his feet.
+As he spoke, Kiddo walked back to her seat, Takashi straightening himself out.

 “That’s fine.
 I’ll take a look when I get home.”

 “Are you alright?
 You sound a little lethargic–”

 “Okay.
 I’ll be waiting when you get back.
 Love you.”

 Kiddo turned to Takashi putting a small ream of hundred dollar bills on the desk.
 She looked at Benjamin Franklin staring back and couldn’t say a word.

 The echo in the alley made her labored breath sound mechanical, like the noise was fed through a mixer, and looped in a bad song.
 Kiddo supported herself on her knees, eyes to the ground.
 What remained of her gloves held on to her cracked fingers in tatters.
 When she reached to wipe sweat hanging on her brow, her hand was locked in a claw still holding her knee.
 The joints whined and the broken plastic plating scratched her skin.